You can lead a horse to water but you can’t make it drink.

 It’s hard to know who you can trust.
 Those you trust can give you bad advice even though they honestly thought it was the right thing to do.
 They can lead you down the wrong path out of ignorance.

 Sometimes it’s familiarity that causes us to dismiss sound advice, especially from immediate family.
-I guess we’ve lived with family so long and seen times when they have been wrong.
+I guess we’ve lived with family so long and have seen times when they have been wrong.
 We don’t have that aura of awe with family that we may have with a perfect stranger who could bull shit us straight to hell.

 I’ve seen this with my own family and myself.